-Setting up the unit: Switch on the television and receiver.
+Setting up the unit:

-- Press the key "(Fig. 27,2) on the remote control.
+- Switch on the television. - Press the key "(Fig. 23,2) on the remote control.

-The satellite antenna lifts out of the park position and moves to the last used position.
-As soon as the unit finds the satellite, you will hear two signal tones. - Use the memory buttons (Fig. 27,3) or the function buttons (Fig. 27,4) to set the required transmitter.
+The satellite antenna repositions itself out of the park position and into search mode.
+When the unit finds the satellite, you will hear a signal tone. - Use the memory buttons (Fig. 23,3) or the function buttons (Fig. 23,4) to set the required transmitter.